nodrogluap/tamor/config/README.md

 all others are assumed to be DNA.
 The ``Sample_Project`` is not used for any other purpose than distinguishing RNA and DNA, and does not need to be the same as the projectIDs listed in the ``config`` folder files.

-The samplesheet is also used to determine if Unique Molecular Indices were used to generate the sequencing libraries, which requires different handling in Dragen during genotyping downstream.

 *If you provide FASTQ files directly, they must be timestamped later than the corresponding Illumina Experiment Manager spreadsheet, otherwise Snakemake will assume you've consequentially changed the spreadsheet and try to automatically regenerated all FASTQs for that run -- from potentially non-existent BCLs*.

+### Samples Split Across Multiple Runs

+Note that a sample can actually be sequenced across multiple runs, Tamor will aggregate the sequence data across the runs to generate a single report (e.g. a primary run and some top-up sequencing due to unexpected low read count on the first run).
+The same sample name can have the same sample ID or different sample IDs across runs, they will be aggregated regardless.
+This allows for a single tumor sample to be prepared using two different sequencing library preps for example.

+### BCL File Location (optional)

 If you are starting with BCLs, the full Illumina experiment output folders (which contain the requisite ``Data/Intensities/Basecalls`` subfolder) are expected by in ``resources/bcls/runID`` (see ``bcl_dir`` setting in``config.yaml``).
 Tamor will perform BCL to FASTQ conversion, with the FASTQ output into ``results/analysis/primary/sequencer/runID`` (see ``analysis_dir`` setting in ``config.yaml``, and the default ``sequencer`` is ``HiSeq`` per the test data mentioned earlier).

+## Unique Molecular Indices

+The samplesheet is also used to determine if Unique Molecular Indices (UMIs) were used to generate the sequencing libraries, which requires different handling in Dragen during genotyping downstream.
+Use of UMIs is determined by the presence of an OverrideCycles setting in the smaplesheet that includes a "U" value.
+By default, random UMIs are assumed.
+To specify a non-random UMI scheme, uncomment the ``umi_whitelist``, ``umi_correction_table``, and
+``umi_slippage_support_informative_fraction`` settings in ``config/config.yaml`` as appropriate.

+## Variant Blacklists

+Some false positive variants may be recurrent across analyzes.
+To reduce the reporting of likely false-positive resiults, default list of variants to change from PASS to filtered in output VCFs have been included in Tamor, based on commonalities found in hundreds of tumor-normal cases analyzed at the University of Calgary's CSM
+Centre for Health Genomics and Informatics.
+These can be customized by editing the ``dragen_cnv_blacklist.bed`` and ``dragen_snv_blacklist.txt`` files for copy number and small nucleotide variants respectively.